 You don't need to rinse the rice when cooking in the slow cooker, the rice comes out nice an fluffy.
 If cooking on the stovetop I always rinse the rice first to remove the extra starch which can result in a stickier rice.

 - Pour in the chicken broth and dried parsley.
-Stir to mix.
-Cover and cook on high for 2 hours.
+Cover and cook for 2 hours or until all the liquid is absorbed.

 The recipe can be doubled.
 To make larger portions use 2 parts liquid to 1 part rice.
 Adjust garlic for your taste preference.